pamelatech/scim-use-case-revamp/use_cases.md

    As mention before SCIM is a protocol for cross domains where two entities exchange information about a resource, with the use cases we try to go further and explain on how the different components can interact to allow from simple to complex architectures for cross domain resource management.
    Typically each use case add something on top of the previous one, starting in the most simple one, and finishing in the most complex ones, to make it easier the explanation, assume that what was describe in the previous use case applies to the use cases that come after.

 ### 3.1.
+Get information about persona
+   A use case cover in [RFC7644] where a SCIM client can do CRUD operation on the entity of the user, in this use case the SCIM client that is the RM (Resource Manager), RC (Resource Creator) and RU (Resource Updater), will be able to read, create, update the RO (Resource Object) and its RA ( Resource Attributes) in the RS (Resource Subscriber). the RS will provide an /me URI to achieve this.
+   Special consideration needs to happen from authorization perspective, unlike the other CRUD operation describe in this document the authorization for this use case only allows access to the RO (Resource Object) of the user that authenticate.

+### 3.2.
 Single RM/RC/RU and multiple RS
    This is very common and simple SCIM use case.
 We have the IdM/Device Managers/etc. do all CRUD operation with the resources, then using the trigger mechanisms the resource information reach the Resource Subscribers.
    The RS (Resource Subscriber) will take the decision on which RA (Resource Attributes) to consider and how the Resource Object will show in their resource database.
    Typically we can find this kind of use case in small to mid size organization, where there is no structure method to handle the resources and typically in Organization that start with a blank sheet of paper or it is a greenfield Organization.

-### 3.2.
+### 3.3.
 One or more ERC with single RM/RC/RU and multiple RS
    This is the most common use case, because it allow the organization to adopt SCIM protocol for CRUD operations of their resources.
 In this use case the organization already have an existent database of resources that is going to be the source of truth for the Resource Manager.
 At no point in time the SCIM RM will provide SCIM operation with that External Resource Creator.
    Normally this ERC, specially if we are talking about user Identity, will have a User database that can be accessible using LDAP or can provide information of their user attributes by doing an SAML Single Sign-On using Just in time Provision.
 Most of the IDaaS also provide softwares that allow them to get resource information by using proprietary protocols.
 It is common to see HTTP REST to get the information from the ERC to the RM.
    Typically in this use case the RM will become the new source of truth for the resources of our Organization, will add extra Resource Attributes and ignore other RA that existed in the ERC.